karrieFF/Machine-Learning-HW/README.md

-This is a machine learnign library developed by Lingyi Fu for CS5350/6350 in University of Utah
+This is a machine learning library developed by Lingyi Fu (u1452585) for CS5350/6350 in University of Utah